croservices/cro-website/docs/intro/http-server.md

 }
 ```

-Application created with `route` can be easily used with
+An application created with `route` can be easily used with
-`Cro::HTTP::Server` as:
+`Cro::HTTP::Server`:

 ```
 # Creating a server...